Otter diet in Sheffield and the Peak District

 d) The diet of local otters and mink will be assessed to detect prey species using a set of mitochondrial DNA markers.

-(e) Microscopic analysis will be performed on 10 spraints to compare the species list detected by DNA analysis and the microscopic analysis results.
-This will also allow us to estimate the ages of the prey and whether predated as adults or juvenuilles.
+(e) Microscopic analysis will be performed to identity the prey present in 10 spraints.
+The results will be compared to the list of species list detected by DNA analysis.
+Microscopic analysis will allow us to estimate the sizes of the prey and whether predated as adults or juveniles.
 It may also allow us to estimate the minimum numbers of each species of prey items taken and size of the individuals eaten.

 (f) For any spraints that were found to contain otter and mink DNA, microscopic analysis of the spraints will be performed to identify if any of the spraints include mink bones (this would suggest otters are eating mink).